 Larry Rankin is a sports analyst with an especially strong penchant for statistical breakdowns.

 Have you ever wondered which NFL receiver finished a single season with 1,000 yards or more on the fewest receptions?
-Probably not, but if you’re a sports fan (now that the concept has been brought to your attention), you probably want to know anyway, and you want to know now!
-So with little ado, I present all NFL receivers to finish with 1,000+ yards and 50 or fewer catches.
+Probably not, but if you’re a sports fan (now that the concept has been brought to your attention) you probably want to know anyway, and you want to know now!
+So with little ado, I present all of the NFL receivers to finish with 1,000+ yards and 50 or fewer catches.

 1. Elbert Dubenion

 18. Wesley Walker

 23. Bill Gorman

 The Stat Whisperer

 By now you’re probably saying to yourself, "I’m so glad that I know this thing I didn’t even know I wanted to know earlier."
 It's likely that you are not even reading the remainder of this article because for the statistics junkie, the numbers are all that's needed.
 On the off chance that you are still reading this, I ask you a question: Why did you need to know this thing?